top of page

 What is the Shining Star Foundation?

-The Shining Star Foundation is a 501(c)(3) nonprofit organization created by employees CKE Restaurants and their valuable donations to generously help other employees in time of need.
-The purpose of the Foundation is to Take Care Of Our Own!
-That is our mission.
-The Foundation provides a way for our team members to support one another.
-Team members can contribute to the fund through payroll deduction or one-time gifts.
-By doing so, other team members facing personal challenges, unforeseen hardships, difficult situations or sudden emergencies, can apply for a grant up to $2,000.
+The Shining Star Foundation is a 501(c)(3) nonprofit organization supporting employees of CKE Restaurants and Participating Franchisees in time of need.
+The purpose of the Foundation is to provide a way for our team embers to support one another by contributing to an employee assistance fund used to provide financial support to other team members facing personal challenges, unforeseen hardships, difficult situations or sudden emergencies.

 How can an employee donate/contribute to the Foundation?